SCIZOR: A Self-Supervised Approach to Data Curation for Large-Scale Imitation Learning: Experiments

-\begin{itemize}[left=0pt] \item \textbf{Uniform}: A baseline that uniformly deletes the same percentage of data as other methods to control for dataset size.
-This comparison ensures that the improvement observed with \methodname{} is attributed to \emph{which} specific samples are removed, not simply to the reduced dataset size itself. \item \textbf{DemoInf \cite{hejna2025robotdatacurationmutual}}: A \emph{trajectory-level} method that estimates mutual information between states and actions for each trajectory as a quality score and removes low-quality trajectories with insufficient contribution.
-We apply it to the RoboMimic and the Sirius-Fleet dataset, following the same dataset settings as in the original paper.
-We delete the same percentage of data as other methods. \item \textbf{Re-Mix \cite{hejna2024re}}: A \emph{dataset-level} method that learns data mixture weights for the ``RT-X" variant of the OXE datasets.
+\textbf{Baselines.} We benchmark \methodname{} against $3$ baselines, each highlighting a different aspect of data curation.
+We compare with \textbf{Uniform} to show the effectiveness of \methodname{}, with \textbf{DemoInf} and \textbf{Re-Mix} to show that fine-grained curation offers advantages over coarser filtering strategies. \begin{itemize}[left=0pt] \item \textbf{Uniform}: A baseline that uniformly deletes the same percentage of data as other methods to control for dataset size.
+This comparison ensures that the improvement observed with \methodname{} is attributed to which specific samples are removed, not simply to the reduced dataset size itself. \item \textbf{DemoInf \cite{hejna2025robotdatacurationmutual}}: A \textit{trajectory-level} method that estimates mutual information between states and actions for each trajectory as a quality score and removes low-quality trajectories. \item \textbf{Re-Mix \cite{hejna2024re}}: A \textit{dataset-level} method that learns data mixture weights for the ``RT-X" variant of the OXE datasets.
 To ensure consistency, we train the Octo-small model on OXE\textsubscript{RT-X} for \methodname{}, while directly adopting their learned weights for Re-Mix.

 \end{itemize}